SuperOfficeDocs/superoffice-docs/docs/ns-web-services/rest.md

 * Type=JPEG or PNG or GIF
 * ifBlank=ClearPixel or SrNoPhoto

-The width and height parameters will scales image to a specified size.
+The width and height parameters will scale the image to a specified size.

 The type parameter returns the desired image format.